 Much of northwestern Minnesota is a flat, fertile plain that used to be part of a huge, prehistoric lake named Lake Agassiz.
 After the ice age, it emptied out and left only Lake of the Woods (on the border of Minnesota and Canada), Upper and Lower Red Lakes (in north central Minnesota), and Lakes Winnipeg, Winnipegosis, and Manitoba (all in Canada).
 Much of the remainder of the former lake bed is a large, low area that's known as the Red River Valley.
 Though it is good farmland, it is also a flood plain.
 In 1997, whole towns in North Dakota and northwestern Minnesota were under water when the area had a terrible flood.

 If you're from a warm-weather state, like California for instance, you might think that Minnesota is still in an ice age and that it's cold here all year.
 Actually, the weather here in Minnesota can be quite pleasant.
 The summers are warm, and we usually get several days in July and August when it's hotter than 90 degrees.
 Typically, though, our summer temperatures are in the 70s or 80s.
 Of course, it can get very cold here in the winter.
 It sometimes gets as cold as -40 during January in Saint Cloud, and it's been colder than -50 in northern Minnesota.
 When it gets that cold, most people stay inside (unless they're crazy!).

 We get a blizzard or two almost every winter, and we average about 50 inches of snow per year here in central Minnesota.
 I know that sounds like a lot, but it packs down and melts periodically, so the snow's typically only about 12 inches deep.
-The amount of snow varies from winter to winter, and after having two or three mild winters, this winter (2013-2014) has been very cold with more than 75 inches of snow!
+The amount of snow varies from winter to winter, and after having two or three mild winters, last winter (2013-2014) was very cold with more than 80 inches of snow!